 The UK population is living longer and enjoying more active retirements than ever before, spending our golden years travelling, taking up new hobbies and generally enjoying our new-found freedom.

 With younger generations feeling more cash-strapped than ever, some of us might feel under pressure to stop spending money that could be left to the kids.
-Our recent Cash Happy research revealed that 1 in 5 grown up children are banking on an inheritance from their parents to help them financially.
+Our recent Cash Happy report first published on 23/10/2017, revealed that 1 in 5 grown up children are banking on an inheritance from their parents to help them financially.

 The research also revealed a flip side to the inheritance debate.
 For some, their inheritance may come at a price, or maybe even not at all - with almost one in five adults with children expecting their children to support them financially when they get older.